-The name Marsaxlokk comes from the Arabic word marsa, which means port and xlokk, which is the Maltese word for south-east.
-The term is related to the name for the dry sirocco wind that blows from the Sahara, comparable to the equivalent Catalan word, xaloc.
-The inhabitants of the Village are called the Xlukkajri and are, traditionally, fishermen by trade.
+The name Marsaxlokk is derived from the Arabic term marsa, which means port, and the Maltese word xlokk, which means south-east.
+The phrase is similar to the Catalan word xaloc, which is the name for the dry sirocco wind that comes from the Sahara.
+The Xlukkajri are the residents of the Marsaxlokk village, and they are traditionally fisherman by trade.

 Many a local and foreigner have invested in a second home or residence respectively.
 The latter often fall in love with the beautiful picturesque views and excellent investment opportunities that are available near to the sea whereas many of the locals purchase homes in Marsaxlokk as a summer residence.

-Some of the street names and their meanings are:
+Some of the street names and their meanings in the locality of Marsaxlokk are:

 Fortifications come in quantity in the Marsaxlokk area, a natural harbour used and abused by pirates, corsairs, raiding enemies, and the Ottoman fleet.
 The Knights erected a line of defence in spectacular locations.
 From one extremity of the harbour to the other, one can find a strong of beautiful fortresses to explore.

 The Sunday market boasts freshly caught fish, local fruits and vegetables; on any other day it sells traditional crafts and souvenirs for tourists.
 A must-go for fresh fish on Sunday mornings and this being a fishermen village you’re guaranteed a delectable selection.